-- (1) Idling necessary to ensure the safe operation of the equipment, including idling to verify that the equipment is in good working order, or other conditions specified by the equipment manufacturer in the manual or other technical document accompanying the nonroad diesel engine; - (2) Idling for testing, servicing, repairing, or diagnostic purposes, including regeneration of a diesel particulate filter; - (3) Idling for less than fifteen (15) minutes when queuing, i.e., when nonroad diesel equipment, situated in a queue of other vehicles, must intermittently move forward to perform work or a service.
-This does not include the time an operator may wait motionless in line in anticipation of the start of a workday or opening of a location where work or a service will be performed.
-Idling will be limited to fifteen (15) minutes when queuing; - Idling by any nonroad diesel engine being used in an emergency or public safety capacity; and - (5) Idling for a state or federal inspection to verify that all equipment is in good working order, if idling is required as part of the inspection.
+- (1) Idling necessary to ensure the safe operation of the equipment and safety of the operator, including idling to verify that the equipment is in good working order, or other conditions specified by the equipment manufacturer in the manual or other technical document accompanying the nonroad diesel engine; - (2) Idling for testing, servicing, repairing, or diagnostic purposes, including regeneration of a diesel particulate filter; - (3) Idling for less than fifteen (15) minutes when queuing, i.e., when nonroad diesel equipment, situated in a queue of other vehicles, must intermittently move forward to perform work or a service.
+This does not include the time an operator may wait motionless in line in anticipation of the start of a workday or opening of a location where work or a service will be performed. - Idling by any nonroad diesel engine being used in an emergency or public safety capacity; and - (5) Idling for a state or federal inspection to verify that all equipment is in good working order, if idling is required as part of the inspection.